 Login information: ProQuest TDM Studio access is passworded.
 The login will not be through SU’s authentication via NetID and password.
 Access will be set up by ProQuest, and TDM Studio team members will be provided with login information.
 ProQuest TDM Studio access and passwords are set up for individual users who comprise a research team, ranging for one to five persons, and accounts/passwords may not be shared beyond those persons.

-TDM Studio Visualization Dashboard: The visualization dashboard supporting geographic analysis and topic modeling across a defined set of major newspaper titles is available 24/7 to all NETID holding Syracuse University faculty, students, or staff.
+TDM Studio Visualization Dashboard: The visualization dashboard supporting geographic analysis, topic modeling and sentiment analysis across a defined set of major newspaper titles is available 24/7 to all NETID holding Syracuse University faculty, students, or staff.
 This is a graphical user interface driven tool and does not require knowledge of R or Python.

 User information: Sections of SU Libraries’ Access to Licensed Web Resources Policy relevant to use of licensed resources apply.